0xYYY/v3-periphery-foundry/docs/base/SelfPermit.md

 ```solidity
 selfPermitAllowed(address token, uint256 nonce, uint256 expiry, uint8 v, bytes32 r, bytes32 s) external payable
 ```

-Details: These functions are expected to be embedded in multicalls to allow EOAs to approve a contract and call a function that requires an approval in a single transaction.
+These functions are expected to be embedded in multicalls to allow EOAs to approve a contract and call a function that requires an approval in a single transaction.

-Notice: Functionality to call permit on any EIP-2612-compliant token for use in the route
+*Functionality to call permit on any EIP-2612-compliant token for use in the route*
 #### Parameters

 | Name | Type | Description |